jlesage/docker-baseimage/README.md

 #### Notification Backend

-Definition of notification backend is stored in a directory under `/etc/logmonitor/targets.d`.
+Definition of a notification backend is stored in a directory under `/etc/logmonitor/targets.d`.
 For example, definition of `STDOUT` backend is found under `/etc/logmonitor/notifications.d/STDOUT/`.
 The following table describe files part of the definition: